ros-industrial/easy_manipulation_deployment/docs/sphinx/source/workcell_builder_create_scene.rst

 **Current implementation of this GUI assumes that the Robot is connected to the World link**.
 Manual editing of the world link can be done through the URDF.

 If the error " No robot is detected in the workcell folder" is seen in the Robot Brand and Robot Model Fields, it means that the robot description folder and moveit_config is not properly loaded.
-Refer to [Uploading Relevant Assets](#uploading-relevant-assets)
+Refer to " Uploading Relevant Assets " in :ref:`workcell_initialization`

 Otherwise, you will see the window below